Carlo Ludovico Bragaglia: Life and career

+After directing a few documentaries, in 1932 Bragaglia made his feature film debut with Your Money or Your Life, based on a radio play by Alessandro De Stefani.
+The film was greatly inspired by René Clair, while his lead actor Sergio Tofano basically reprised his comic strip character Signor Bonaventura.
+Following the moderate success of the film, Bragaglia specialized in the Telefoni Bianchi genre, with a few exceptions like the realist dramas Tomb of the Angels and The Prisoner of Santa Cruz and the surreal Totò comedy Mad Animals.
+After the war he continued his career, being active in various genres, including sword-and-sandal and swashbuckling films.

 Upon his 100th birthday in 1994, the Locarno Film Festival showed a film retrospective of his works.
 Being that he lived well into his second century Bragaglia became known as a famed storyteller who provided a wealth of information and anecdotes concerning the early days of Italian cinema.
 He died in Rome in 1998 after a fall which fractured his hip.